Bathing is a part of every culture across the world.

 Tenku Spa Hills Ryusenjinoyu Nagoya Moriyama

-This Super Sento complex has many open-air bathing options with stunning views.
-Options here include but are not limited to, a bubble bath, an open-air carbonated natural hot spring, a silk bath, an electric bath, and a whirlpool bath.
+This Super Sento complex offers many open-air bathing options with stunning views.
+These options include a bubble bath, an open-air carbonated natural hot spring, a silk bath, an electric bath, and a whirlpool bath, and more!

-During weekends it can be very busy and crowded, so if you are looking for a relaxing time try to go during the week when it is less crowded.
+It can be very busy and crowded on weekends, so if you’re looking for a more relaxing experience, try to visit during the week when it’s less crowded.

 Tenku Spa Hills Ryusenjinoyu Nagoya Moriyama (スーパー銭湯&炭酸泉発祥の店 天空SPA HILLS 竜泉寺の湯)